Native IOS

 By default, MetaMask logs three SDK events: connectionRequest, connected, and disconnected.
 This allows MetaMask to monitor any SDK connection issues.
 To disable this, set MetaMaskSDK.shared.enableDebug = false or ethereum.enableDebug = false.

-4. Call provider methods
+4. Call provider methodsarrow-up-right

-Example: Get chain ID
+Example: Get chain IDarrow-up-right

-Example: Get account balance
+Example: Get account balancearrow-up-right

-Example: Send transaction
+Example: Send transactionarrow-up-right

 • Use a dictionary